Vijai Singh Shekhawat

 Admiral Vijai Singh Shekhawat, PVSM, AVSM, VrC, ADC is a former Chief of Naval Staff of the Indian Navy.
-He was 15th Chief of Naval Staff and served as Navy Chief from September-30 1993 to September-30 1996.
+He was 14th Chief of Naval Staff and served as Navy Chief from 30 September 1993 to 30 September 1996.

 Admiral Shekhawat is a Patron of the General K.S.
 Thimayya Memorial Trust.

 Early life and education

 Shekhawat attended the St. Joseph's Academy and Colonel Brown Cambridge School in Dehradun, Bishop Cotton Boys' School in Bangalore, and St Joseph's College in Darjeeling.
 He later attended the National Defence Academy in Maharashtra and the US Naval War College in Newport, Rhode Island.
-Shekhawat was selected for the Joint Services Wing of the National Defence Academy (NDA) in 1952, and was awarded the President Gold Medal for the best all-round cadet in December 1953.
+Shekhawat was selected for the Joint Services Wing of the National Defence Academy (NDA) in 1952, and was awarded the President's Gold Medal for the best all-round cadet in December 1953.
 He was commissioned in 1956.

 Naval career

 Early career

 Shekhawat received submarine training in the UK from 1963–1964 and the USSR from 1966–1967, He served as Executive and Commanding Officer for several submarines, including the INS Kalvari and the INS Karanj, which he commissioned and sailed from the Baltic Sea to India.
 He received the Vir Chakra gallantry award for his service as commander of the Karanj during the Indo-Pakistani War of 1971.